What do background checks show?

 Yes, you do.
 If you want to order and review any kind of background check in order to determine somebody's eligibility for employment, you need to ask their permission.
 Two forms specifically must be completed by the applicant, the authorization and the disclosure.
 You can read more about this in the FCRA compliance article

 What information do I need to know about the applicant to run a background check?

 - candidate's full name (first , middle and last name)

 Criminal records are NOT identified by Social Security Number, but it may be used in other pieces of the background check.

-What is the standard background check package?
-Is this package appropriate for all applicants in all industries?
+What does a standard background check show?
+Is the same background check package appropriate for all applicants in all industries?